Division of Korea: World War II

+Liberation, confusion, and conflict

-Soviet forces began amphibious landings in Korea by 14 August and rapidly took over the north-east of the country, and on 16 August they landed at Wonsan.
-On 24 August, the Red Army reached Pyongyang, the second largest city in the Korean Peninsula after Seoul.
+On 10 August, Soviet forces entered northern Korea.
+Soviet forces began amphibious landings in Korea by 14 August and rapidly took over the northeast of the country, and on 16 August they landed at Wonsan.
+Japanese resistance was light, and Soviet forces secured most major cities in the north by 24 August (including Pyongyang, the second largest city in the Korean Peninsula after Seoul).
+Having fought Japan on Korean soil, the Soviet forces were well-received by Koreans.